-We went through dozens of contracts and spoke with a multitude of company representatives to find the best credit card processing available in 2017.
+We went through dozens of contracts and spoke with a multitude of company representatives to find the best credit card processing available.
 For most firms, Dharma Merchant Services will likely be the best fit from both a price and benefit perspective.
 Below we also accounted for the top processors for different business needs and a number of stores and services.

 - Best Credit Card Processing

 - How To Find Good Credit Card Processing

 - How Do The Top Credit Card Processors Compare On Cost?

 The following are the best credit card processors as determined by our editors.
 We broke them out into several categories that can better address the different types of businesses that may be seeking payment solutions.

 Best Small Business Credit Card Processing: Fattmerchant

 Fattmerchant is one of the few processors to offer flat pricing, making it the best option for businesses doing over $32k in monthly credit card processing.
 If you do any less than that, our analysis shows that Dharma Merchant Services will be more affordable, due to its lower monthly fee.